calblueprint/veterans360-web/docs/setup.md

 3. Create `config/application.yml` using the template at `config/application.yml.sample`.
 Generate a new secret key using `rake secret` and paste the key into the file as `secret_key_base`.
 Generate a new secret test key using `rake secret test` and paste the key into the file as `secret_key_base_test`.

 4. Run `rake db:create` and `rake db:migrate` to properly set up the database.
+(Make sure you have postgres downloaded and run pg start)

+5. Run `bundle exec rails webpacker:install` You made need to install yarn (`brew install yarn`).

-5. Run `rails server` to start the server.
+6. Run `rails server` to start the server.

 Happy developing!